 What could you see in the Ross Sea region that you won't see on the Peninsula?
 You may visit the following places subject to the specific itinerary of your cruise and according to what the weather and sea will allow.

-• Historic sites - There are historic huts in this region of Antarctica from the Heroic Age of Antarctic Exploration from 1898-1922.
-Scott, Shackleton and Mawson all left huts behind which are preserved as historic relics and time capsules that can be visited.
+• Historic huts and sites - from the Heroic Age of Antarctic Exploration from 1898-1922.
+Scott, Shackleton, Mawson and Borchgrevink's the oldest in Antarctica from the first overwintering here in 1899.
+These huts were all left behind, sometimes used later or available for emergencies, they are now preserved as historic relics and time capsules that can be visited.

-• The Ross Ice Shelf - A 600 km long wall of ice between 15m and 50m high.
+• The Ross Ice Shelf - which presents a 600 km long wall of ice between 15m and 50m high, the world's largest floating ice shelf about the size of France.

 • Isolated scientific bases - including the largest in the Antarctic, the American base at McMurdo Sound.

-• Sub-Antarctic Islands - On the way south and on the return journey back north.
-These islands are oases of wildlife, especially birdlife which nest here in their almost countless thousands.
+• Sub-Antarctic Islands - on the way south and on the return journey back north, Snares, Auckland, Macquarie and Campbell islands, these are oases of abundant wildlife, especially birds which nest here in their almost countless thousands.

-If you live in or near Australia or New Zealand it is well worth considering travelling to South America and visiting the Peninsula Region of Antarctica, especially if you can extend the trip.
-Once you have travelled to South America, there is about half the world in between you and home again with a whole wealth of opportunity to visit many other counties on your outward or return journey, you're travelling anyway, so make the most of it.
+If you live in or near Australia or New Zealand it is well worth considering travelling to South America and visiting the Peninsula Region of Antarctica.
+Also, once you have travelled to South America, there is about half the world in between you and home again with a whole wealth of opportunity to visit many other counties on your outward or return journey.

 Cruises usually leave from Ushuaia in Argentina, Flights usually leave from Punta Arenas in Chile.